 Anorexia is a very difficult disorder to treat, with a very slow recovery time (as much as 5-6 years in severe cases), though it is an area with extensive research and a psychologist in conjunction with a doctor can make the difference to an anorexic’s life.
 The chance of recurrence is also high and the patients never completely lose the characteristics of the disorder; they still continue to wish to be thin and are particular about their looks.
 Which is why treating as early as possible is the best option.
-A team approach is indicated for management of anorexia.
+A team approach is indicated for the management of anorexia.
 Treatment of the medical comorbidities of the disorder, nutritional rehab, and psychological counselling are all important and necessary.
 Hospitalization is essential if the weight is below 30% of normal, if the patient is suicidal, and if there are severe medical complications.

 Psychological treatment for anorexia depends on the individual.
 In adults, a therapy that motivates in an emotion-focused and empathic setting is beneficial.
 In children and teenagers, family therapy forms the core.

 People who are bulimic tend to binge eat and then purge the food by exercising, self-induced vomiting, or by using laxatives.
 Bulimic people are either overweight or may have normal weight.
-People with bulimia tend to be self destructive, with teenagers (especially) taking to smoking cigarettes or abusing drugs and alcohol.
-Impulsive behaviours such as sexual promiscuity, shoplifting, and self injury like cutting oneself are common in women with bulimia.
+People with bulimia tend to be self-destructive, with teenagers (especially) taking to smoking cigarettes or abusing drugs and alcohol.
+Impulsive behaviours such as sexual promiscuity, shoplifting, and self-injury like cutting oneself are common in women with bulimia.

 Some typical symptoms of bulimia are: